Stagger Lee

-"Stagger Lee", also known as "Stagolee" and other variants, is a popular American folk song about the murder of Billy Lyons by "Stag" Lee Shelton, in St. Louis, Missouri, at Christmas 1895.
+"Stagger Lee" (Roud 4183), also known as "Stagolee" and other variants, is a popular American folk song about the murder of Billy Lyons by "Stag" Lee Shelton, in St. Louis, Missouri, on Christmas 1895.
 The song was first published in 1911 and first recorded in 1923, by Fred Waring's Pennsylvanians, titled "Stack O' Lee Blues".
 A version by Lloyd Price reached number one on the Billboard Hot 100 in 1959.

 Background

-The historical Stagger Lee was Lee Shelton, an African American pimp living in St. Louis, Missouri, in the late 19th century.
-He was nicknamed Stag Lee or Stack Lee, with a variety of explanations being given: he was given the nickname because he "went stag", meaning he was without friends; he took the nickname from a well-known riverboat captain called Stack Lee; or, according to John and Alan Lomax, he took the name from a riverboat owned by the Lee family of Memphis called the Stack Lee, which was known for its on-board prostitution.
-Shelton was well known locally as one of the Macks, a group of pimps who demanded attention through their flashy clothing and appearance.
+The historical Stagger Lee was Lee Shelton, an African-American pimp living in St. Louis, Missouri, in the late 19th century.
+He was nicknamed Stag Lee or Stack Lee, with a variety of explanations being given: he was given the nickname because he "went stag" (attended social events unaccompanied by a person of the opposite sex); he took the nickname from a well-known riverboat captain called Stack Lee; or, according to John and Alan Lomax, he took the name from a riverboat owned by the Lee family of Memphis called the Stack Lee, which was known for its on-board prostitution.
+Shelton was well known locally as one of the Macks, a group of pimps who attracted attention through their flashy clothing and appearance.
 In addition to those activities, he was the captain of a black Four Hundred Club, a social club with a dubious reputation.

 On Christmas night in 1895, Shelton and his acquaintance William "Billy" Lyons were drinking in the Bill Curtis Saloon.
 Lyons was also a member of St. Louis' underworld, and may have been a political and business rival to Shelton.
 Eventually, the two men got into a dispute, during which Lyons took Shelton's Stetson hat.
 Subsequently, Shelton shot Lyons, recovered his hat, and left.
 Lyons died of his injuries, and Shelton was charged, tried, and convicted of the murder in 1897.
 He was paroled in 1909, but returned to prison in 1911 for assault and robbery.
-He died in incarceration in 1912.
+He died incarcerated in 1912.

 The crime quickly entered into American folklore and became the subject of song, as well as folktales and toasts.
 The song's title comes from Shelton's nickname—Stag Lee or Stack Lee.
 The name was quickly corrupted in the folk tradition.
 Early versions were called "Stack-a-Lee" and "Stacker Lee", while "Stagolee" and "Stagger Lee" also became common.
 Other recorded variants include "Stackerlee", "Stack O'Lee", "Stackolee", "Stackalee", "Stagerlee", and "Stagalee".